dolead/pytaboola/README.md

 # pytaboola
 Python client for Taboola API (https://github.com/taboola/Backstage-API).
-Before any use of this client, you must have gotten your API client ID and client secret from yout Taboola account manager.
+Before any use of this client, you must have gotten your API client ID and client secret from your Taboola account manager.

 Client ID is required for any usage.